Lisa Jane Persky

-Lisa Jane Persky (born May 5, 1955) is an American actress, journalist, author, artist, and photographer.
+Lisa Jane Persky is an American actress, journalist, author, artist, and photographer.
 She played supporting roles in the films The Great Santini (1979), Peggy Sue Got Married (1986) and When Harry Met Sally...
 (1989), and worked in the late 1970s as a writer and photojournalist for New York Rocker magazine.

 Early life and education

 After her parents' divorce, her father, Mordecai (Mort) Persky, married novelist Judith Rossner (Looking for Mr. Goodbar), and her mother, Jane Holley Persky, married classical violinist Vladimir Weisman.
 Persky grew up in New York City's Greenwich Village at 87 Christopher Street, a building known for notable tenants such as H.M.
 Koutoukas and Yoko Ono.
 She attended P.S.
 41 for elementary school then the High School of Art and Design, where she studied graphic design.

 Acting

 Immediately after she graduated from high school, Persky's neighbor Koutoukas, a playwright, told her that he had written a play for her.
 He cast her, with the salary of $25 per week, as "Cordelia Wells, The World's Most Perfect Teenager" in Grandmother Is in the Strawberry Patch.
 The play was produced at La MaMa Experimental Theatre Club, and was the first of several collaborations between Persky and Koutoukas.
 In 1976, she performed as Mary-Eleanor in Tom Eyen's Women Behind Bars, directed by Ron Link and starring Divine.

 She has since appeared in many plays, including on Broadway in Steaming, and has received critical acclaim for her stage performances in Los Angeles.
 She received the Drama-Logue and LA Weekly Theater awards (for Best Actress) for Mayo Simon's These Men, in which she starred at the Los Angeles Actors Theatre Company and for Hearts on Fire at the Odyssey.
 She also received a Drama Critics Circle award nomination (for Outstanding Performance) for These Men.

 Her breakout performance as a film actress came in 1979 playing the role of Robert Duvall's daughter in The Great Santini.
 She has acted in over two dozen films, including American Pop, The Cotton Club, Peggy Sue Got Married, The Big Easy, When Harry Met Sally..., and Coneheads.
 In her role as Katrina in Destiny Turns on the Radio (1995), she gave actor/director Quentin Tarantino his first on-screen kiss.
 In 2013, she appeared in I Am Divine, Jeffrey Schwarz's documentary about the actor Divine.

 Persky's television work has included a recurring role on Private Eye as well as appearances on NYPD Blue, The X-Files, King of the Hill, E/R, The Golden Girls, and dozens more.
 She has appeared in made-for-TV movies such as Meat Loaf: To Hell and Back and KISS Meets the Phantom of the Park.